-Alabama’s ‘Luv Guv’ Robert Bentley Arrested, Resigns [Breaking]
+Alabama’s ‘Luv Guv’ Robert Bentley Arrested, Resigns

 One week after divorce papers were filed, a member of the Alabama House filed a letter with the state’s attorney general’s office calling for Bentley to be investigated for possible misuse of public funds in connection with his divorce and alleged affair.

+Bentley hit back in an interview with AL.com, where he continued to deny an affair with Mason.

+“There were people on blogs and people in the press who crossed the line.
+They truly crossed the line.
+People on talk radio crossed the line.
+There were many people – my own family and there were a lot of other families – many people, people that I love, that I care about, they went through some difficult times because people were able to say whatever they wanted to say.
+They were just ridiculous.
+I don’t know how anyone could ever believe them.”

-Six months later, Bentley fired the Secretary of the Alabama Law Enforcement Agency Spencer Collier.
+On March 22, 2016, Bentley fired the Secretary of the Alabama Law Enforcement Agency Spencer Collier.
 The following day Collier held a small press conference and confirmed that Bentley had been carrying on an affair with Mason, his chief advisor.
-Collier’s admitted that he had known about the affair for more than two years and had advised Bentley to end his relationship with Mason.
+Collier admitted that he had known about the affair for more than two years and had advised Bentley to end his relationship with Mason.

 During the press conference, Collier alluded to possible misuse of state funds, including chartering a private plane to keep Mason’s name off of flight records.